YagirProtect/Rust-Arduino-Basics/README.md

 - Check **GND** (loose ground is #1).
 - Verify SDA/SCL are on **A4/A5** (Uno/Nano).
 - Try the other LCD address (`0x27` ↔ `0x3F`).
-- Keep wires short; if unstable, reduce I²C speed (100 kHz is already used in the firmware examples).
+- Keep wires short; if unstable, reduce I²C speed (for example from 100 kHz to 50 kHz).
 </details>

 <details>